Murder of Ronan Kerr

 Ronan Kerr was a Police Service of Northern Ireland (PSNI) officer killed by a booby-trap car bomb planted outside his home on 2 April 2011 at Highfield Close, just off the Gortin Road (the B48), near Killyclogher on the northern outskirts of Omagh in County Tyrone.
-Responsibility for the attack was later claimed by a dissident republican group claiming to be made of former members of the Provisional IRA.
+Responsibility for the attack was later claimed by a dissident republican group claiming to be made up of former members of the Provisional IRA.

 Constable Kerr was Roman Catholic, a group which at the time constituted approximately 30% of PSNI officers (a proportion recruitment policies were trying to increase), and was 25 at the time of his death.
 He was a member of a Gaelic Athletic Association club, the Beragh Red Knights.
 The guard of honour at Kerr's funeral was formed of club members and PSNI officers, a funeral also attended by the leaders of Ireland's four main churches.

 Reaction

 His murder was condemned by almost all sections of Northern Irish politics and society as well as bringing international condemnation.
 On 6 April, a peace rally was organised in Belfast by the Irish Congress of Trade Unions (Ictu), which was reported to have been attended by up to 7000 persons.
 Similar events were held in Omagh, Enniskillen, and London.

 BBC Ireland correspondent Mark Simpson commented, in relation to the unified response of the community, "A murder designed to divide people has actually brought them closer together."

 Graffiti praising the murder was daubed on walls in predominantly republican areas of Derry.